Calamagrostis: planting, growing and caring for

 Calamagrostis acutiflora Karl Foerster - Feather Reed Grass

-This must-have variety, most widespread in gardens.
-It is very decorative, with large clumps of green foliage that turn golden in autumn, topped by panicles of light brown–bronze.
-It is also very hardy and easy to grow!
+A must-have variety, most common in gardens.
+It is highly decorative, with large clumps of green foliage turning golden in autumn, topped by panicles of light brown–bronze.
+It is also very hardy and easy to grow.

 • Flowering time July to October